raspberrypisig/multipi4/README.md

 # OS Support

-Currently, the following OS can be installed:
+Currently, the following operating systems can be installed:

 - All variants of Raspberry Pi OS(Lite, Desktop) and any distro based on it (eg. Retropie)
 - Ubuntu (Server,Desktop)